Asymptotic independence of multiple Wiener-It\^{o} integrals and the resulting limit laws: Preliminaries

 where

 (Notice that $h_j \otimes_{c_0} h_k = h_j \otimes_{|c_0|} h_k$ when $h_j$ and $h_k$ are symmetric.) \end{lemme}

-{\it Proof}.
-In the case $q=2$, \eqref{genCS} is just the Cauchy-Schwarz inequality and \eqref{genCS1} is an equality.
+\begin{pf} In the case $q=2$, \eqref{genCS} is just the Cauchy--Schwarz inequality, and~\eqref{genCS1} is an equality.
 Assume that \eqref{genCS}--\eqref{genCS1} hold for at most $q-1$ functions and proceed by induction.
-Among the sets $c_1,\dots,c_q$ at least two, say $c_j$ and $c_k$, have nonempty intersection.
-Set $c_0 := c_j \cap c_k$, as above.
-Since $c_0$ does not have common elements with $c_i$ for all $i \ne j, k$, by Fubini's theorem
+Among the sets $c_1,\ldots,c_q$ at least two, say $c_j$ and~$c_k$, have nonempty intersections.
+Set $c_0:= c_j \cap c_k$, as above.
+Since $c_0$ does not have common elements with $c_i$ for all $i \ne j, k$, by Fubini's theorem,